ERAS Photo

 - A professional outfit is an absolute must.
 A navy or charcoal suit jacket is strongly encouraged for both men and women, and a tie is critical for men.
 Dark, rich, solid colors generally work best (except for your tie – that can have a pattern).

 - Avoid wearing a white coat for your primary application photo.
-If your photographer allows, you can take an extra shot with a white coat, but it is generally not recommended for ERAS photo submissions.
+If your photographer allows, you can take an extra shot with a white coat, but it is generally not a good idea for your primary ERAS photo or fellowship photo submission.

 - Studies have shown that applicants with glasses are statistically more likely to receive interview requests, but we only recommend wearing glasses if you actually do wear them!
 Don't buy fake ones for your photo unless you plan to wear them at your interviews as well.